gaborvecsei/gaborvecsei.github.io/_posts/2021-03-01-Stock-Pattern-Analyzer.md

 # Demo & Code

-You can find a [**Demo**](https://stock-dash-client.herokuapp.com/), which is deployed to Heroku.
+You can find a [Demo](https://stock-dash-client.herokuapp.com/), which is deployed to Heroku.
 Maybe you'll need to wait a few minutes befor the page "wakes up".
 - https://stock-dash-client.herokuapp.com/

-You can find the code in my [**Stock Pattern Analyzer**](https://github.com/gaborvecsei/Stocks-Pattern-Analyzer) GitHub repo:
+You can find the code in my [Stock Pattern Analyzer](https://github.com/gaborvecsei/Stocks-Pattern-Analyzer) GitHub repo:
 - [https://github.com/gaborvecsei/Stocks-Pattern-Analyzer](https://github.com/gaborvecsei/Stocks-Pattern-Analyzer)

 # References